Campaign finances: 2025 Calgary General Election

 Expense limits

-Expense limits are outlined in the Expense Limit Regulation (ELR) which come into force Oct.
+Expense limits are outlined in the Expense Limit Regulation (ELR) which came into force Oct.
 31, 2024.

 Mayor candidates

-During the campaign period of an election year (e.g., Jan.
+During the election year (e.g., Jan.
 1, 2025 - Dec.
-31, 2025): a candidate for mayor may spend up to $1 per person based on the average population of the municipality.
+31, 2025): a candidate for mayor may spend up to $1 per person based on the population of the municipality from the 2023 provincial population list.

 Year before a general election (e.g., Oct.
 31, 2024 – Dec.
 31, 2024): A candidate for mayor may spend half the amount permitted during an election year.